Frequently Asked Questions

 What is the difference between the CASA and a Social Worker?

 The roles are not the same.
-The Child Protective Services social worker serves the family—parents and child—by providing direct services.
-CPS caseworkers are not able to be a wholly independent voice because they are part of the agency that has already taken a position in the case by filing a petition and bringing the matter to court.
-The CASA volunteer is independent from the social services system and focused primarily on the child, not the parents.
-A CASA volunteer is an independent voice, not part of a government agency that may be constrained by rules and regulations, agency policies, and fiscal limitations.
-The CASA volunteer is an officer of the court, and considered to be “the eyes and ears” of the court.
+The Child Welfare Services social worker serves the family—parents, and child—by providing direct services.
+CWS caseworkers are not able to be a wholly independent voice because they are part of the agency that has already taken a position in the case by filing a petition and bringing the matter to court.
+The CASA is independent from the social services system and focused primarily on the child, not the parents.
+A CASA is an independent voice, not part of a government agency that may be constrained by rules and regulations, agency policies, and fiscal limitations.
+The CASA is an officer of the court, and considered to be “the eyes and ears” of the court.

-Why does a child need both a CASA volunteer and an attorney?
+Why does a child need both a CASA and an attorney?